FWolfe/Zomboid-Modding-Guide/README.md

 ### Introduction
 **_Basic lua intro and tutorial (not pz specific) with links to more advanced lua tutorials online._**

+Project Zomboid's code is a 2-language system, using both Java and Lua.
+The main engine and API features are primarly Java, with large chunks of the logic in Lua.
+Most modding is done to the Lua component, while the Java component is generally considered non-moddable.

+_Note: The java can be modified, but requires knowlage of java, decompiling and recompiling the .class files.
+Mods with Java edits also can not be installed using normal methods, these files need to go directly to zomboid's install directory.
+Modifing the Java is beyond the scope of this document._

+Unlike the Java, Lua can be editted with the text editor of your choice and requires no other tools. _Those familiar with basic Lua can skip to the next section._

 ### Zomboid's Lua Component
 **_Describe pz lua/kahlua component, how it interacts with the java, and how lua is used in pz in general._**